glopasso/text-summarization/README.md

 {"prediction" : "The generated summary"}

 #### Web interface
-Access the app on Heroku using the [link](https://summarizer-lopasso.herokuapp.com/) The app has a self explanatory page, where one input the text to be summarized and the algorithm parameters.
-The generate summary appears in the field on the bottom of the page, when the button "Submit" is pressed.
+Access the app on Heroku using the [link](https://summarizer-lopasso.herokuapp.com/).
+The app has a self explanatory page, where one input the text to be summarized and the algorithm parameters.
+The generated summary appears in the field on the bottom of the page, when the button "Submit" is pressed.